admissions Filming of a student film at a swimming pool in Prague

 Is Prague Film School accredited?

-Prague Film School programs are approved at many top tier US colleges and universities (Vassar, Oberlin, Northwestern University, to name a few), but we are not an academic institution and do not provide academic degrees.
+Prague Film School programs are approved at many top tier US colleges and universities (Northwestern University, Sarah Lawrence, Wesleyan, Oberlin, Bard, Barnard, Benington, Swarthmore, to name a few), but we are not an academic institution and do not provide academic degrees.
 Prague Film School is a registered liability company providing professional training courses in the field of film production.

 Can I work while in Prague?